spiral/docs/stempler/dark.md

 <section:name>block</section:name>
 ```

-You can also use block definitions as placeholders:
+You can also use block definitions as placeholders when default content is empty:

 ```html
 <block:name/>